Complex instruments

 What else should you consider before buying a complex instrument?

-• Investing in these instruments may expose you to larger losses than non-leveraged instruments and leveraging can lead to significantly different performance and greater volatility than expected.
+• Investing in complex instruments may expose you to larger losses and, especially for leveraged instruments, can lead to significantly different performance and greater volatility than expected.

 Complex instruments aren’t for everyone.
 If you’re new to investing or are looking for something less risky, then you may want to consider other options.